Q. I am looking for a good quality carpet that can withstand

 made of PET or Polyester fibers unless you want it to last for less than 7

 years.
-Those are the absolute worst fibers, no matter what they tell you.
+Polyester are the absolute worst fibers to make carpet, no matter what

 Neither of two carpets you mentioned can handle medium to heavy foot traffic